drseg/swift-fsm/README.md

 ## Basic Syntax

-Borrowing from SMC, we have an example of a simple subway turnstile system.
-This turnstile currently has two possible states: `Locked`, and `Unlocked`, alongside two possible events: `Coin`, and `Pass`.
+Borrowing from SMC, we will use an example of a subway turnstile system.
+This turnstile has two possible states: `Locked`, and `Unlocked`, and two possible events: `Coin`, and `Pass`.

 The logic is as follows (from Uncle Bob, emphasis added):